Average Salary: $18,540

-Tips can be good on some days and just plain suck on others.
+Having an eye on your own finances is really important in this position.
 It's up to you to learn how to manage your spending, and bank the money instead of letting the wad of cash you bring home each night burn a hole in your pocket.